This is your guide to finding the best craft beer in Prince Edward County.

 Located right at the end of the Millennium Trail, this is the perfect end-of-day stop after a long day of cycling.

-Their food menu highlights Latin American flavours , especially their specialty, the butter chicken Empandas.
-If you just want a snack with your beer, enjoy their chips and guacamole.
+Their food menu highlights Latin American flavours , especially their specialty, the butter chicken Empanadas.
+Just want a snack and a beer?
+Enjoy their chips and guacamole.

 We really enjoyed Parsons’ Crushable Pilsner and Westy Pale Ale.